Electric Vehicles Issue Brief (PDF)

 Background

 The IIJA also established a $2.5 billion Charging and Fueling Infrastructure Discretionary Grant Program (CFI Program) to deploy publicly accessible EV charging infrastructure, along with hydrogen, propane, and natural gas fueling infrastructure.
-Half the funding is set aside to deploy infrastructure along DOT-designated Alternative Fuel Corridors under the Corridor Program.
-The other half of the overall CFI Program funding is for the Community Program, which can be used to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
-Public power utilities are eligible to apply for these grants, and several received grant funding during the first round of CFI in 2024.
+Half the funding was set aside to deploy infrastructure along DOT-designated Alternative Fuel Corridors under the Corridor Program.
+The other half of the overall CFI Program funding was for the Community Program to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
+Public power utilities were eligible to apply for these grants, and several received grant funding during the first round of CFI in 2024.

 Congressional Action

-Beginning in January 2025, the 119th Congress has focused extensively on energy tax credits, including the tax credits for EVs modified by the IRA.
-The reconciliation bill, H.R.
-1, the One Big Beautiful Bill Act, passed and signed into law in July 2025, would phase out consumer tax credits for EVs after September 30, 2025.
+Beginning in January 2025, Congress has focused extensively on energy tax credits, including those for EVs modified by the IRA.
+H.R.
+1, the One Big Beautiful Bill Act, signed into law in July 2025, phased out consumer tax credits for EVs after September 30, 2025.

-In June, President Trump signed a series of joint resolutions, passed by Congress in May, to reverse approvals made during the Biden administration of California’s EV policies.
-Under the Clean Air Act of 1970, California (or any state) has authority to set pollution standards more strict than federal limits and recently received approval for policies that would require EVs to make up an increasingly larger share of new vehicles sold in California through 2035, when the state would have banned the sale of new gasoline power cars completely.
-The joint resolutions revoked these rules, though California has already moved to challenge them in court.
+In June, President Trump signed a series of joint disapproval resolutions approved by Congress, to reverse approvals made during the Biden administration of California’s EV policies.
+Under the Clean Air Act of 1970, California (or any state) has the authority to set pollution standards stricter than federal limits.
+The state received a waiver under the Biden administration to allow policies that would require EVs to make up an increasingly larger share of new vehicles sold in California through 2035, when the state would have banned the sale of new gasoline powered cars completely.
+The joint disapproval resolutions revoked these rules; California has challenged the revocation in court.

 APPA Contact